Process philosophy: On God

-It also can be assumed within some forms of theology that a God encompasses all the other occasions of experience but also transcends them and this might lead to it being argued that Whitehead endorses some form of panentheism.
-Since, it is argued theologically, that "free will" is inherent to the nature of the universe, Whitehead's God is not omnipotent in Whitehead's metaphysics.
+It also can be assumed, within some forms of theology, that a God encompasses all the other occasions of experience, yet also transcends them; it might, therefore, be argued that Whitehead endorses some form of panentheism.
+Since (as it is argued in many theologies) "free will" is inherent to the nature of the universe, Whitehead's God is not omnipotent in Whitehead's metaphysics.
 God's role is to offer enhanced occasions of experience.
 God participates in the evolution of the universe by offering possibilities, which may be accepted or rejected.
-Whitehead's thinking here has given rise to process theology, whose prominent advocates include Charles Hartshorne, John B. Cobb, Jr., and Hans Jonas, who was also influenced by the non-theological philosopher Martin Heidegger.
+Whitehead's thinking here has given rise to process theology, whose prominent advocates include Charles Hartshorne, John B. Cobb, Jr., and Hans Jonas (with the latter being influenced by the—non-theological—philosopher Martin Heidegger as well).
 However, other process philosophers have questioned Whitehead's theology, seeing it as a regressive Platonism.

 Whitehead enumerated three essential natures of God.
-The primordial nature of God consists of all potentialities of existence for actual occasions, which Whitehead dubbed eternal objects.
-God can offer possibilities by ordering the relevance of eternal objects.
-The consequent nature of God prehends everything that happens in reality.
-As such, God experiences all of reality in a sentient manner.
-The last nature is the superjective.
-This is the way in which God's synthesis becomes a sense-datum for other actual entities.
-In some sense, God is prehended by existing actual entities.
+First, the primordial nature of God consists of all potentialities of existence for actual occasions, which Whitehead dubbed eternal objects; God can offer possibilities by ordering the relevance of eternal objects.
+Second, the consequent nature of God prehends everything that happens in reality; as such, God experiences all of reality in a sentient manner.
+Third and last, the superjective nature is the way in which God's synthesis becomes a sense-datum for other actual entities; in some sense, God is prehended by existing actual entities.